kodema5/node-flow/Readme.md

 calls a static Test.init_ static function for async initiation

-> run://test/log?text=hello-world
+> run:///log?text=hello-world

-run test.log with {text: 'hello-world'}
+run log with {text: 'hello-world'}

-> print://test/log
+> print:///log
 \
 > run://print?text=hello-world

-reference test.log method as print, to be run as below
+reference log method as print, to be run as below

-> print-with-hello://test/log_?prefix=hello
+> print-with-hello:///log_?prefix=hello

-test.log_ is a builder that returns a function
+log_ is a builder that returns a function

 > run://print-with-hello?text=world